 Manti, Utah, is one place you’re likely to hear that statement, “My family history is all done.
 We came from the early pioneers, so our families have completed all our genealogy.”

-Manti is one of the oldest Mormon settlements in Utah.
+Manti is one of the oldest settlements of The Church of Jesus Christ of Latter-day Saints in Utah.
 The city lies in the shadow of the Manti Temple which was dedicated in 1888.
 A lot of people there think there is no work left to do on their family history, but the youth of the Manti First Ward proved that’s not always the case.

 Five years ago, the Manti Stake issued a challenge that every member find at least one ancestor’s name who needed temple ordinances.
 Scott and Melissa Olsen decided to meet that challenge.
 Scott says, “We went to the Family History Center and searched for green arrows, those symbols that mean an ancestor needs at least one temple ordinance completed.
 We found one male.”
 They went back to the computer and checked back another generation.
 “We found four more needing temple work,” Scott said.